A Gentle Wakeup Call: Symmetry Breaking with Less Collision Cost: Related Work

-{\bf Static Wakeup.} In the literature, static wakeup, also known as leader election, addresses the fundamental problem of symmetry breaking.
-Early work by Willard~\cite{willard:loglog} gives an upper bound of $\lg\lg n + O(1)$, and a matching lower bound for fair algorithms with collision detection \defn{(CD)}.
+Wakeup, or leader election, addresses the fundamental problem of symmetry breaking.
+Early work by Willard~\cite{willard:loglog} establishes a $\lg\lg n + O(1)$ upper bound with a matching lower bound for fair algorithms under collision detection (CD).

 In contrast, {\it without CD, a common theme is that the latency increases to logarithmic or polylogarithmic in $n$}.
 For starters, without collision detection and when $n$ is known, Kushilevitz and Mansour \cite{kushilevitz1998omega,kushilevitz1993omega} prove a lower bound of $\Omega(\log n)$ expected latency.
 Newport \cite{newport2014radio,newport:radio-journal}, in work that unifies many prior lower-bound results, shows $\Omega(\log n)$ expected latency and $\Omega(\log^2 n)$ latency \whp for general randomized algorithms.
 Complementing these lower bounds, Bar-Yehuda et al. \cite{bar1992time} achieve a matching upper bound of $O(\log n)$ expected latency and \whp $O(\log^2 n)$ latency.